Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Empirical approach

 \subsubsection{PASS-ADIAB}

 The PASS dataset can be linked with the administrative records of the Federal Employment Agency on dependent employment and benefit receipt of UB~II.\footnote{Due to legal restrictions, the survey data can be linked to the administrative records only if participants have given their consent to the linkage.
 Therefore, interviewers request this consent during interviews.
-Since the consent rate is high, only 6~percent of all household-year observations with simulated eligibility for UB~II were discarded due to either non-consent for data linkage or because they could not be identified in the administrative records.} This study employs the scientific use file PASS-ADIAB version~7520~v1, provided by the Research Data Center (FDZ) of the IAB.\footnote{See \textcite{AntoniBethmann2019_PASS_ADIAB} for more information on PASS-ADIAB.} PASS-ADIAB encompasses detailed employment histories, detailing income, employment sectors, employers since 1975, durations of UB~II and unemployment insurance benefit receipt, registered unemployment, and participation in labour market programmes.
+Since the consent rate is high, only 6~percent of all household-wave observations with simulated eligibility for UB~II were discarded due to either non-consent for data linkage or because they could not be identified in the administrative records.} This study employs the scientific use file PASS-ADIAB version~7520~v1, provided by the Research Data Centre (FDZ) of the IAB.\footnote{See \textcite{AntoniBethmann2019_PASS_ADIAB} for more information on PASS-ADIAB.} PASS-ADIAB encompasses detailed employment histories, detailing income, employment sectors, employers since 1975, durations of UB~II and unemployment insurance benefit receipt, registered unemployment, and participation in labour market programmes.
 The administrative records linked to PASS are representative for the workforce, excluding civil servants and the self-employed.
 Consequently, PASS-ADIAB offers valuable insights into the long-term elements that may affect benefit take-up.

 The PASS survey includes questions regarding the receipt of UB~II during the month of the interview and the previous receipt history. \textcite{Bru21} illustrate that the PASS data's self-reported benefit receipt is influenced by a relatively small amount of misreporting.\footnote{In \textcite{Bru21}, correcting for benefit misreporting reduces the weighted NTR from 40~percent to 37~percent.} Within this misreporting, underreporting is more frequent than overreporting, leading to an upward bias in the estimated NTR.
-To address misreporting, this study replaces self-reported benefit information with the administrative PASS-ADIAB records on UB~II receipt at the time of the interview.
-As these administrative records accurately reflect actual payments, this method eliminates an important source of measurement error in the analysis of benefit (non-)take-up.
+To address misreporting, this study corrects self-reported benefit information with the administrative PASS-ADIAB records on UB~II receipt at the time of the interview. \footnote{Both the survey-administrative linkage and the receipt correction broadly follow \textcite{Bru21}.} As these administrative records accurately reflect actual payments, this method eliminates an important source of measurement error in the analysis of benefit (non-)take-up.